The only tiny house course you’ll ever need!

-Even as you feel inspired to create a home for yourself that’s aligned with your values, when you think of a carpenter, do you imagine a big dude swinging a hammer?
+Even as you feel inspired to create a home for yourself that’s aligned with your values, when you think of a carpenter, do you imagine a big white dude swinging a hammer?
 Have you ever seen someone who looks like you, who you can identify with, building their own home?

 We’ve taught hundreds of people how to build.

 Anyone with a deep desire to build can learn how to do it.
 We know this from experience, because over the last 10 years we’ve taught hundreds of people, mostly women, these skills.
 During each class, we’ve seen folks transform from newbies who are timid with the tape measure, to confident, budding carpenters.